-The Company's Constitution requires that one third (or the nearest number thereto but not less than one third) of the Directors, other than the Managing Director, must retire from office at each Annual General Meeting of the Company.
+The Company's Constitution requires that one third (or the nearest number thereto but not less than one third) of the Directors, other than the Managing Director, where one is appointed, must retire from office at each Annual General Meeting of the Company.
 The Director/s who must retire is that Director/s who has been in office longest since last being elected.
 Director/s retiring by rotation are eligible for re-election.

-Chairman & Managing Director
+Chairman & Group CEO